LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Wave/Wave.md

 Use: Contest X vs. X
 Cost: 1 E/APA
 Timing: Step 1/2
 As the Wave rolls off the impenetrable face and instead washes through the thinnest of cracks, so too does the character work through the flaws of their enemies.
 As a passive effect, they ignore penalties to their roll (ex.
 Blitz) equal to the lowest of the Primalism ratings.
 When making any attempt they may declare a Contest using and targeting any Ability they possess.
+If the character is using the chosen Ability, they may also invest Passion into the roll, gaining the normal +1 floating bonus per 2 points.
 If the character wins the Contest, the attempt is Upgraded.
-The character additionally gains their Passion as a Floating Bonus to the roll if they are using the chosen Ability.